 Click on 'Choose Databases' and add these databases to your search:

 Criminal Justice Abstracts Searches articles published in (mostly) academic criminal justice journals. (can add other EBSCO platform databases to the search, e..g Academic Search Complete)

 Criminal Justice Periodical Index: Searches practitioner periodicals, e.g. The Police Chief.

-SocINDEX and / or Social Science Premium Collection Both are great tools for finding peer reviewed, academic articles published in sociology journals.
+SocINDEX (EBSCO platform) for finding peer reviewed, academic articles published in sociology journals.

-Google Scholar A tool that searches the web for journal articles.
-I don’t recommend this as your search tool, BUT if you do use it, use the link on the library choose a database menu – then you will avoid paywalls and get easy & free access to many more PDFs.
+Also: Google Scholar A tool that searches the web for journal articles.
+I don’t recommend this as your search tool, BUT if you do use it, use the link on the library select from popular databases menu – then you will avoid paywalls and get easy & free access to many more PDFs.